top of page

 The noun 'ordinance' finds its etymological roots in the Latin word 'ordinare,' which means 'to arrange' or 'to order.'
 In the context of law and governance, 'ordinare' referred to the act of establishing rules and regulations in a systematic and orderly manner.
 As this Latin term evolved, it gave rise to the Old French word 'ordenance,' which denoted authoritative decrees or commands.
 In English, 'ordinance' emerged as a term used to describe a type of law or regulation that is passed by a local government, such as a city or a county.
 This etymology underscores the notion that ordinances are laws put in place to bring order and regulation to specific local jurisdictions, reflecting their historical origins in the act of arranging or ordering legal matters at the local level.

-Quiz: Find the meaning of ordinance
+Find the correct meaning of the noun ordinance:

 Try Again!